codelox/codepath-prework/README.md

 1. After adding the Undo Button, it was not responding when clicked.
 This happened because the button was not properly connected to the @IBAction function in ViewController.swift.
 2. When implementing the Undo feature, the app initially didn’t restore the correct previous color.

+Overall I really enjoyed building Colorshift because it was simple, fun, and a great way to explore UI animations in iOS

 ## License